GregGu/housepricing/README.md

 # Processing and missing analysis

-First we take a glimpse and see if we can fix any errors.
+First we take a glimpse at missing values.
 Columns with extremely high values of NAs will be removed.
-We may be able to infer categories from the missing values.
-Later in analysis, we may want to reconsider miss_case_summary() which gives us percentage of missing variables in a row.
-If a row has a large percentage of data missing it may be better to exclude than to impute.
+There is patternistic missing (similar percentage in many columns) which is likely due to the missing being meaningful.
+The data description gives us insight on some of these NA values.

 ``` r
 df %>%